EU court rules scandal-hit commissioner was not forced out

 The court also found that Barroso had not made a formal request for Dalli to step down.

-“The fact that President Barroso asserted, increasingly insistently in the face of Mr Dalli’s reluctance and hesitation, that it would be more honourable for him to resign voluntarily than to be asked to do so, does not suffice to establish the existence of the alleged contested decision,” the court said.
-(Reporting By Philip Blenkinsop; Editing by Paul Taylor)
+“The fact that President Barroso asserted, increasingly insistently in the face of Mr Dalli’s reluctance and hesitation, that it would be more honorable for him to resign voluntarily than to be asked to do so, does not suffice to establish the existence of the alleged contested decision,” the court said.